GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 ## Deploying to App Engine flexible environment

 For Sidekiq, the Redis connection configuration can be provided as an environment variable at runtime.
-You will need to obtain the internal address of your redis instance.
+You will need to obtain the internal address and password of your redis instance.
 In the Cloud Console, go to the **[VM Instances](https://console.cloud.google.com/compute/instances)** page and find the internal IP address of your Compute Engine instance with Redis installed.
-This IP address will be provided via environment variables at deploy time to configure Sidekiq.
+This IP address along with the password you saved will be provided via environment variables at deploy time to configure Sidekiq.

 ### Option A: Shared worker and web application